-Once accepted into the program, you could be on your way to receiving Permanent Resident status.
+Once accepted into the this business immigration program, you could be on your way to receiving Permanent Residence.
 If you have an innovative business idea and want to settle in Canada, there are four specific and crucial requirements you need to meet to be eligible for the Start-Up Visa.

 The Support of a Designated Organization

-Before applying to Immigration, Refugees and Citizenship Canada (IRCC), you must have the support of a Designated Organization.
+Before applying to the Immigration, Refugees and Citizenship Canada (IRCC), you must have the support of a designated organization.
 These organizations are angel investor groups, venture capital funds, and business incubators who are approved by the federal government to support or invest in start-up businesses.

 It is possible to have partners in your business.
-The IRCC allows for as many as five owners, each of whom must have at least 10% voting rights.
-Also note, more than 50% of the company’s voting rights must be held by the owners and the Designated Organization collectively.
+The IRCC allows for as many as 5 owners, each of whom must have at least 10% voting rights.
+Also note, more than 50% of the company’s voting rights must be held by the owners and the designated organization collectively.